muraee/Horizontal-Calendar/ISSUE_TEMPLATE.md

 **Feature Request**: Just fill in the first section below, and label your issue as Feature Request.

 **Bugs**: please describe your issue in details as possible.

--->
+**Make sure you are using the latest version of HorizontalCalendar before opening a new issue** -->

 ### Expected Behavior / Goal